rOpenSpain/tidyBdE/README.md

 #>
 #> To cite the 'tidyBdE' package in publications use:
 #>
-#>   Herrero, D. H. (2021). tidyBdE: Download Data from Bank of Spain.
-R
+#>   Herrero, D. H. (2021). tidyBdE: Download Data from Bank of Spain R
 #>   package. http://doi.org/10.5281/zenodo.4673496
 #>
 #> A BibTeX entry for LaTeX users is